 What I now did was to combine the Happiness Wall and the ROI diagram.
 How much did you like the meeting and how high was the ROI?
 Using this approach gives me insight in both how fun it was and how high the ROI is.
 This provides me a bit more feedback about the meetings or workshops.
 Moreover, people can write feedback on sticky notes or just put one sticky note on the wall to present their happiness/ROI ratio.

-In the example below, people really liked the session.
+In the example above, people really liked the session.
 However, the ROI was so so.
 Excellent feedback in this case, because we were doing a tryout of a new talk.
 For a talk we really want the ROI to be high.
 Happiness being so so s OK as long as the ROI is excellent.

 When you have a meeting/workshop/presentation/etc. think upfront what score you would like to score.
 Is the ROI important or is the Happiness score more important?